haddocking/haddocking.github.io/education/disvis-webserver/index.md

 <a class="prompt prompt-info">Scanning chain -> PUP2.pdb</a>
 <a class="prompt prompt-info">Restraints file -> restraints.txt</a>

-But we will also provide a list of residue for the fixed and scanning chains in a file names `selection.txt` and present in the tutorial data.
+But we will also provide a list of residue for the fixed and scanning chains in a file names `accessible_res_70.list` and present in the tutorial data.
 The residues we have selected are all residues considered as surface accessible for both the fixed and the scanning chain.
 We used [NACCESS](http://www.bioinf.manchester.ac.uk/naccess/) to compute the accessibility of each and defined a threshold of 40% of relative accessibility for either the backbone or the side-chain to filter accessible to non-accessible residues.

-<a class="prompt prompt-info">Interaction Analysis -> selection.txt</a>
+<a class="prompt prompt-info">Interaction Analysis -> accessible_res_70.list</a>

-For this specific run, we will use the `Complete scanning` option but we will uncheck the `Occupancy Analysis` option to keep the computation time in a reasonable window for this tutorial.
+For this specific run, we will use the **Complete scanning** option but we will uncheck the **Occupancy Analysis** option to keep the computation time in a reasonable window for this tutorial.

-Then click on the `Submit` button to start the run.
+Then click on the **Submit** button to start the run.
 The monitoring of your job will be identical to the one explained in the [previous section](#access-inter-space-search).

 One your job is finished, the results page will display, complementary to the sections we had previously, a new section: